dell/terraform-provider-powermax/docs/resources/snapshot.md

 page_title: "powermax_snapshot Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource for managing Snapshots in PowerMax array.
-Supported Update (name, secure, timetolive, link, restore).
 PowerMax Snaphots is a local replication solution that is designed to nondisruptively create point-in-time copies (snapshots) of critical data.
 ---

 # powermax_snapshot (Resource)

 Resource for managing Snapshots in PowerMax array.
-Supported Update (name, secure, time_to_live, link, restore).
 PowerMax Snaphots is a local replication solution that is designed to nondisruptively create point-in-time copies (snapshots) of critical data.

 ## Example Usage